glamp/blog/content/posts/machine-learning-for-vps-of-product-mgmt.md

 ---
-title: "Machine Learning for VPs of Product Mgmt"
+title: "Machine Learning for People Who Don't Care About Machine Learning"
 date: 2018-04-10T21:42:40-06:00
-draft: true
+draft: false
 ---

 ### What is Machine Learning?